walshaw/unwaver/README.md

 strongest periodicity versus each position in the input sequence (omitting the positions at the end, i.e. those which are not the centres of any window).
-This might be represented on a plot where the x-axis is amino acid position (starting at 33 and ending at 508 in this example) and the y-axis is the strongest periodicity.
+This might be represented on a plot where the x-axis is amino acid position (starting at 65 and ending at 476 in this example) and the y-axis is the strongest periodicity.

 ### Averaging periods: statistics windows

-The calculation of the strongest period for each amino acid position (representing a 'window' of amino acids) is not fully sufficient for the aim of UNWAVER, i.e. to find repeats of a particular periodicity in a segment or segments of many protein sequences.
+The calculation of the strongest period for each amino acid position (each representing the centre of a 'window' of amino acids) is not fully sufficient for the aim of UNWAVER, i.e. to find repeats of a particular periodicity in a segment or segments of many protein sequences.
 Within a domain containing a hydrophobic repeat (for example), the value of the strongest period will very rarely be